cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 Consequently, when the threads in a warp execute an RK4 iteration, consecutive threads fetch consecutive coordinate values.
 This contiguous alignment guarantees coalesced memory transactions, maximizing VRAM bandwidth utilization.

 ### Random sampling
 Random sampling of the initial conditions is carried out when expanding the input state vector list (2).
-First, a one-time initilization of `curandState` objects is executed in a CUDA kernel
+First, a one-time initilization of `curandState` objects is executed in a CUDA kernel:

 ```
 curand_init(seed, thread_idx, 0, &curand_state[thread_idx]);
 ```

-where `thread_idx` is the global thread index, i.e., each thread is associated to a random state.
-In order for a thread generate a random number it needs to acces the random state from VRAM.
+where `thread_idx` is the global thread index, ensuring each thread is associated with a unique random state.
+To generate a random number, a thread must access its associated state from VRAM.
 Since the state vector is 6-dimensional, multiple samples have to be drawn.
-To avoid several accesses to the VRAM, the random state is copied locally to the thread so that subseqeunt samples are perfomed efficiently from the register.
-Here an example of uniform and independent perturbation of the position coordinates:
+To avoid repeated accesses to the VRAM, the random state is copied to thread-local memory so that subsequent samples are performed efficiently directly from registers.
+Here is an example of applying a uniform and independent perturbation to the position coordinates:

 ```
   // local copy